2020 Stewardship Internship Announcement

 The Stewardship Intern will be compensated at a rate of $13.00/hour.
 Start and end dates of internship are negotiable.
 The applicant should identify his/her proposed start and end dates in a cover letter.
 The intern is responsible for finding local housing during the internship.

-Send a cover letter, resume, transcripts, and list of three references either by mail or email no later than Friday, January 31, 2020 to:
+This position is open until filled.
+Send a cover letter, resume, transcripts, and list of three references either by mail or email to:

 Tar River Land Conservancy